camille-7/Documents/iec711-measurement-guide.md

 (Insert image)

 Note the <b>8kHz resonance circled in red</b>, we want to try our best to align this between measurements.
 If you notice that the resonance peak is at a higher frequency than 8kHz, try pulling the IEM further out of the coupler, reducing the insertion depth.
-The opposite is true if you notice this resonance peak occurring earlier than 8kHz.
+The opposite is true if you notice this resonance peak occurring earlier than 8kHz. <b>Note:</b> <i>This may not appear on all in-ear monitors, in some cases there may be a recess where you'd expect the peak, or some kind of other artifact.</i>

 Now that you've measured one channel, repeat the same steps for the other channel.
 Take as much time and as many measurements as you need to establish consistency between them.